-Year 9 Art and Photography students are offered an opportunity to be introduced so some of the greatest works of Art in London galleries.
+Year 9 Art and Photography students are offered an opportunity to be introduced to some of the greatest works of Art in London galleries.
 The galleries vary each year but have included The Tate Modern, National Portrait, and National Gallery.

 We also run a wealth of other trips that are arranged throughout the school year.
 These trips are subject to date changes year on year but they are still frequently run.

 The Drama and Music Departments, along with many other colleagues, help the students to put on the annual school show.
 In the past we have produced Our House, Oliver, Seussical, and Grease among many others.
 This year the production was Bugsy Malone.

 At various stages throughout the year, the Performing Arts team take students to local theatres to see productions and there is an annual trip to London to see a musical performance.
 They also round off the year with the performing arts show in Strode Theatre, a chance to celebrate the achievements of the past year and to say goodbye to our year 11 performers.

 The Lyme Regis field work trip takes place in the first year of the GCSE geography course.
 Students will spend time on Monmouth beach collecting data to prove whether physical processes are taking place.
 They will take beach transects and measure pebble sizes to compare the theory learnt in classes to the real world environment they are observing.
 They will also spend time learning about the sea defences that are being put in place in Lyme Regis.